themill/wiz/doc/tutorial/project.rst

 * The :ref:`conditions <definition/conditions>` keyword ensures that this
   definition is only being considered if 'maya' is part of the requests.

-* The :ref:`constraints <definition/constraints>` keyword is used to enforce
-  that any requests for 'maya' will be constraint to a maya version of 2016.*.

-* The :ref:`requirements <definition/requirements>` keyword ensures that the
+* The :ref:`requirements <definition/requirements>` keyword ensures that any
-  "tdsvn" package is being added to the graph.
+  requests for 'maya' will be constraint to a maya version of 2016.* and the "tdsvn" package is being added to the graph.